 The Whiskey Thief

-Perched on top of the Edwin Hotel high above the south-shore terminus of the Walnut Street Bridge, the Whiskey Thief delivers elevated cocktails at an elevated height.
+Perched on top of the Edwin Hotel high above the iconic Walnut Street Bridge, the Whiskey Thief delivers elevated cocktails at an elevated height.
 People come here for the views and they stay for the innovative drink menu.
 (Okay, they stay for the views too!)
-Though there’s of course no dress code, this is the type of place where it’s fun to play dress up.
-In other words, it’s swanky and sophisticated.
-Arrive in your modern-day Gatsby attire.
-Order anything from a Barrel-Aged Maple Old Fashioned to a seasonal cocktail like the Sorrento (with reposado tequila, mezcal, Italian orange liqueur, triple honey syrup, lime, and pineapple, served on the rocks with black salt).
+Order anything from a Barrel-Aged Maple Old Fashioned to a seasonal cocktail.
 Sit on the balcony at sunset and soak up one of the best views in the city, with the glimmering Tennessee River below, the Walnut Street Bridge filled with hundreds of cyclists and strollers, and the Hunter Museum dripping into the bluff.

 Paloma Bar de Tapas at The Westin